ray-project/xgboost_ray/README.md

 function.
 To pass data, instead of using `xgb.DMatrix` you will have to use `xgboost_ray.RayDMatrix`.

+Distributed training parameters are configured with a `xgboost_ray.RayParams` object.
+For instance, you can set the `num_actors` property to specify how many distributed actors you would like to use.

 Here is a simplified example (which requires `sklearn`):

 **Training:**